ksylvan/fabric-packager/README.md

 ### Common Issues

 1. **"Package not found" error**
-   - Ensure Fabric exists in winget-pkgs repository
+   - Ensure Fabric already exists in WinGet (run `winget search danielmiessler.fabric`)
-   - First version must be manually submitted
+   - If not found, the first version must be manually submitted to winget-pkgs

-2. **"Unauthorized" error**
+2. **"Unauthorized" or "Authentication" error**
-   - Check that `WINGET_TOKEN` secret is set correctly
+   - Check that `WINGET_TOKEN` secret is set correctly in repository settings
    - Verify token has `public_repo` scope and hasn't expired
+   - Ensure you're using a classic Personal Access Token (not fine-grained)

-3. **"Fork not found" error**
+3. **"No Windows installer assets found" message**
-   - Verify you've forked microsoft/winget-pkgs
-   - Check `fork-user` parameter matches your GitHub username

-4. **"No matching installers" error**
-   - Verify Fabric release contains Windows binaries
+   - Verify the Fabric release contains Windows installer files
+   - Supported formats: `.exe`, `.msi`, `.msix`, `.appx`
-   - Check release assets include `.exe`, `.msi`, or `.zip` files
+   - Check the release assets in the GitHub release page

+4. **Workflow fails silently**
+   - Check the Actions tab for detailed error logs
+   - Ensure the release tag format matches expectations (e.g., `v1.4.302`)

 ### Testing